 - 1. For participants who elected LTD, Sedgwick will send all open STD claims to LINA via an electronic file.
 LINA plan administrators will also have access to the Sedgwick system to view pertinent claims information. - 2.
-Sedgwick will send a letter notifying the claimant that the claim was referred to LINA for evaluation of LTD Benefits. - 3.
-LINA will send a letter to the participant requesting completion of the Disability Questionnaire and authorization form. - 4.
+Sedgwick will send a letter notifying the claimant that the claim was referred to LINA for evaluation of LTD Benefits. - LINA will send a letter to the participant requesting completion of the Disability Questionnaire and authorization form.
+Please note that this must be completed within 30 days of receipt. - 4.
 Upon receipt of the Disability Questionnaire and authorization form from the participant, LINA will review the claim for eligibility.